 - Trim their nails to help prevent scratching that could damage the skin.

+What is the best skin and coat supplement for dogs?
+What is the best cat skin care?
 It’s true, beauty starts from the inside.
 Give your pet nutrients that promote healthy skin and shiny thick coats.
-Supplements that are rich in Omega 3 fatty acids will improve a pet’s skin and coat, plus it helps to reduce flakiness, itchiness and shedding.
+Cat and dog skin supplements that are rich in Omega 3 fatty acids will improve a pet’s skin and coat, plus it helps to reduce flakiness, itchiness and shedding.

-Older pets and problem-coat pets benefit from Doc Roy’s® Derma Coat Plus, a fatty acid vitamin supplement.
+Older dogs and problem-coat pets benefit from Doc Roy’s® Derma Coat Plus, a fatty acid vitamin supplement.
 Derma Coat Plus is designed to help the skin and coat resist allergens while giving a healthy shine to the coat.
-If you have a scratching pet, give them Omegaderm-3.
+If you have a scratching dog or cat, give them Omegaderm-3.
 Omegaderm-3 will help soothe skin inflammation due to scratching and allergies and can be used with Derma Coat Plus.

 If you want more tips on how to improve your cat or dog’s hair coat, call us at 800.786.4751.